xd2287/transformers/docs/source/en/model_doc/longt5.md

 This model was contributed by [stancld](https://huggingface.co/stancld).
 The original code can be found [here](https://github.com/google-research/longt5).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [longt5](https://huggingface.co/models?other=longt5)

 ## Documentation resources

 - [Translation task guide](../tasks/translation)